intel/cri-resource-manager/docs/policy/topology-aware.md

 ## Cold Start

-The `memtier` policy supports "cold start" functionality.
+The `topology-aware` policy supports "cold start" functionality.
 When cold start is enabled and the workload is allocated to a topology node with both DRAM and PMEM memory, the initial memory controller is only the PMEM controller.
 DRAM controller is added to the workload only after the cold start timeout is done.
 The effect of this is that allocated large unused memory areas of